 Field duplicate samples will be collected and analyzed to determine sampling and analytical reproducibility.
-One (1) field duplicate will be collected for every 20 or fewer investigative samples collected for off-Site laboratory analysis.
+One field duplicate will be collected for every 20 or fewer investigative samples collected for off-Site laboratory analysis.

 Matrix spikes will provide information to assess the precision and accuracy of the analysis of the target parameters within the environmental media collected.
-One (1) matrix spike/matrix spike duplicate (MS/MSD) will be collected for every 20 or fewer investigative samples per sample matrix.
+One MS/MSD will be collected for every 20 or fewer investigative samples per sample matrix.